All Episodes

 It's no secret that he's struggling.

-Uh as you and I are talking today, we just uh saw his latest uh f finance report, and uh you know there's not much money in there.
+As you and I are talking today, we just saw his latest finance report, and there's not much money in there.

-And um so you know he's he's he's earned the nomination, but in order to be elected president, he needs to pivot and start uh acting presidential, you know, for example.
+And so, you know, he's earned the nomination, but in order to be elected president, he needs to pivot and start acting presidential, you know, for example.

-And um I think just kind of going from rally to rally and winging it is uh may have worked in the primary, but it's not gonna work in the general.
+And I think just kind of going from rally to rally and winging it may have worked in the primary, but it's not going to work in the general.

-So I've endorsed him because he's he's he's earned the nomination, but he needs to um start acting like a serious candidate for president if he wants to win the election.
+So I've endorsed him because he's earned the nomination, but he needs to start acting like a serious candidate for president if he wants to win the election.

-That was Mitch McConnell uh in late June talking about the candidacy of Donald Trump.
+That was Mitch McConnell in late June talking about the candidacy of Donald Trump.

 This is the week Trump will announce his VP selection.

-We're on VP alert watch, and joining us is the chairman of the Republican National Committee, and that's Rhein's Prebus.
+And joining us is the chairman of the Republican National Committee, and that's Reines Priebus.

-One of the things that has annoyed me more than anything else, uh people like McConnell and Paul Ryan not being supportive of the nominee to the point where they seem h more hostile to Donald Trump than they've ever been to Obama or Hillary.
+One of the things that has annoyed me more than anything else are people like McConnell and Paul Ryan not being supportive of the nominee to the point where they seem more hostile to Donald Trump than they've ever been to Obama or Hillary.

 Well, I can tell you this past week was a good week for the relationship of Paul and Donald Trump.

-And I think McConnell is well, um, you know, that interview was a was uh was a bit old, and you know, to give him some credit.
+And I think McConnell as well, you know, that interview was a bit old.

-So I actually think the last few weeks on the Trump campaign have been a very positive few weeks, and I think people are getting competent, and we're preparing here at in Cleveland.
+So I actually think the last few weeks on the Trump campaign have been a very positive few weeks.

-In spite of, you know, the media likes to to make play up the all these wild narratives, but it's actually going very well.
+In spite of, you know, the media likes to play up all these wild narratives, but it's actually going very well.

 Well, only Donald Trump knows the answer to that.

-I um, you know, look, I I I think that I think he's looking for experience.
+You know, look, I think that I think he's looking for experience.

-I think someone that understands Washington, someone that understands governing, um, you know, and someone that's probably an established experienced person.
+I think someone that understands Washington, someone that understands governing, you know, and someone that's probably an established, experienced person.

 That's what my guess is.

-You know, look, it's his decision, and I'm not uh gonna press too much, but I'm involved.
+You know, look, it's his decision, and I'm not going to press too much, but I'm involved.

-I've been told that there's still efforts among the anti-Trumper crowd that they're gonna try and take the nomination on the floor and they want a big fight on the floor, and we keep hearing that there's gonna be other issues coming up as well that there's they expect a lot of protesters in Cleveland, etc.
+I've been told that there's still efforts among the anti-Trumper crowd that they're going to try and take the nomination on the floor, and they want a big fight on the floor.

-Um, what do you first make of those people that have been so adamant against Donald Trump and what do you think, for example, about people that blow broke the pledge that they made to you and to the party.
+And what do you think, for example, about people that broke the pledge that they made to you and to their party?

 It wasn't just a pledge on a blank sheet of paper.